paveloom-j/PDFHighlights.jl/docs/src/index.md

 ## Package Features

-- [Import](@ref Importing) the highlights into a new or already created CSV file with one command
+- [Import](@ref Importing) the highlights into a new or already created CSV file with one call
 - [Concatenate](@ref Concatenation) the highlights utilizing comments
 - [Extract](@ref Retrieving) any piece of the highlight from a PDF or CSV file